 To contend with top D2C brands, many larger B2B businesses will carve out their own D2C channel.
 With the pandemic’s lingering effects, such as many employees still working from home and ongoing supply chain issues, fewer people visit physical stores.
 Traditional retailers will want to meet their potential shoppers online and drive deeper relationships with their customers.

 2. More D2C Brands Will Integrate a D2C Subscription Model

 Almost 33% of all US consumers pay for at least one retail subscription.
 Within those retail subscribers, more and more consumers favor D2C subscriptions, with about 51 million US shoppers using D2C subscriptions.2

 Of course, not every D2C brand can incorporate a D2C subscription strategy.
 Vendors must investigate the market to understand where their business offers value the most.

 US mattress manufacturer Casper found that consumers hated shopping for a mattress, with most shoppers only wanting basic features.
 Wrangling a giant mattress up a steep staircase in the home after the disdainful shopping experience was the cherry on top of a terrible day.

 Casper developed an innovative mattress —yes, just one —and sold it online.
-To the delight of shoppers, the mattress arrives at their doorstep, folded, in a box, with a 100-day trial period.
+To the shoppers’ delight, the mattress arrives at their doorstep, folded, in a box, with a 100-day trial period.3

-3. The D2C Customer Experience (CX) Will Continue to Develop
+3. D2C Customer Experience (CX) Will Continue to Develop

 While D2C brands offer functionality, they stand to tailor their customer experiences more.
 Brands providing D2C subscription services may implement more flexibility into their ordering.
-For example, a customer subscribed to prenatal vitamins may want their order every 3 weeks instead of 4, because traveling may take them away from home.
+For example, customers subscribed to prenatal vitamins may want their order every three weeks instead of four because traveling may take them away from home.

 4. More D2C Brands Will Adopt a Headless or Composable Approach